christian-fei/christian-fei.github.io-pandoc/_posts/2016-01-07-Forking-is-a-commitment.md

 Why did you fork it in the first place?

-Was it an animal instinct of your to click on a shiny button?
+Was it an animal instinct of yours to click on a shiny button?

 A great man once said: